ucl-dark/pax/README.md

-# PAX
+# Pax
-Here we start building PAX - a Jax Batched Environment for sequential matrix games (such as social dilemmas).
+Here we start building Pax - a Jax Batched Environment for sequential matrix games (such as social dilemmas).

 > *Pax (noun) - a period of peace that has been forced on a large area, such as an empire or even the whole world*